-Over the course of 22 seasons, Ken Griffey Jr. put up serious numbers (630 home runs; 13 All-Star Game selections, 10 Gold Glove Awards) and forever altered the direction of America’s baseball caps.
+Over the course of 22 baseball seasons, Ken Griffey Jr. put up serious numbers (630 home runs; 13 All-Star Game selections, 10 Gold Glove Awards) and forever altered the direction of America’s baseball caps.
 But, more than that, Griffey just loved baseball.
 He played with the excitement of a guy who knew how lucky he was to field and hit for a living.
 The fans loved him for it.
 He became an icon.
-Then ‘Ken Griffey Jr. Presents Major League Baseball’ came out on Super Nintendo and he became a video game icon.
+Then the ‘Ken Griffey Jr. Presents Major League Baseball’ video game came out on Super Nintendo and he became an icon.

 MLB The Show 17 has upcycled the icon’s image for its cover.
 Why put a retired dad on the cover of a video game?
 To market “Retro Mode” and capitalize on Griffey’s permanent cool.
 Also, it should be said, to play off Griffey Jr.’s gaming bonafides.
 The former Mariner is a serious player because he enjoys it and he is — not to put too fine a point on it — good at stuff.

 Fatherly spoke to Griffey about his video game evolution, engaging in virtual family combat, and, why, if professional gaming was around back in the day, he still would have ended up in the outfield.